darkkilltec/darkkilltec/README.md

 ### Hi, I'm Engin 👋

-I'm a founder based in Germany, building practical tools for startups, founders, and e-commerce shops.
-Most of my work happens at **[Blitzfast](https://blitzfa.st)**, where I ship products that solve real problems I've run into myself.
+I'm a bootstrapped founder based in Villingen-Schwenningen, Germany, with 13 years of software development experience.
+I build EU-first SaaS tools that solve problems I've run into myself — focused on data sovereignty, GDPR compliance, and giving European founders alternatives to US-based tools.

+Most of my work happens at **[Blitzfast](https://blitzfa.st)**, the studio behind everything I ship.

 ---

 #### 🚀 What I'm currently building

-- **[Foundersdeck](https://foundersdeck.dev)** – A toolkit for founders to plan, build, and grow their startup faster.
+- **[FoundersDeck](https://foundersdeck.dev)** – EU-first uptime monitoring for founders and indie hackers.
+Uptime checks, heartbeat/cron monitoring, and public status pages — all hosted on 100% German infrastructure.
+No CLOUD Act, no data leaving the EU.
+A European alternative to UptimeRobot, Pingdom, and BetterStack.

 - **[CheckBarriere](https://checkbarriere.de)** – Accessibility & BFSG compliance scanner for online shops.
 Helps store owners stay compliant with the European Accessibility Act (BFSG) without expensive audits.

 - **[Blitzfast](https://blitzfa.st)** – The studio behind it all.
-We build fast, ship faster.
+Building fast, shipping faster.

 ---

 #### 🛠 Tech I work with

-TypeScript · Next.js · Remix · Node.js · Shopify · Medusa · Cloudflare Workers · Tailwind
+SvelteKit · TypeScript · Node.js · PostgreSQL · Cloudflare · Netcup (German hosting)

+---

+#### 💡 What I care about

+- **Data sovereignty** – your data should stay in your jurisdiction
+- **GDPR-native products** – not bolt-on compliance
+- **Bootstrapped & independent** – no VC, no US parent company
+- **Shipping fast** – done beats perfect

 ---